What Is the Difference between a Solar Water Heater and a Solar Panel?

 We often think about solar panels when it comes to solar energy.
 However, another system is gaining more popularity nowadays and it concerns solar water heating.
 While the first one (solar panel) deals with converting the solar energy into electricity, the second one (solar water heating) is about using the energy of the sun to heat up your house.
 You, therefore do not use the two systems for the same purpose, but that does not mean you can’t have both!
 On the contrary, by doing so, you reduce your energy consumption and your carbon footprint massively.

 How Does a Solar Water Heater Work?

 You can install a solar water heater - also called a solar thermal panel - on your roof, as a solar panel, to benefit from an optimal position in order to capture sunlight.
 However, it can also be installed at ground level, as long as it receives the maximum sunlight possible due to its exposition.
-When done, the collectors contained inside the mounted panels, will absorb the energy of the sun.
+When done, the collectors contained inside the mounted panels will absorb the energy of the sun.
 In fact, this process is done by the sun heating the liquid located inside the collectors.
 When done, the liquid is pumped by a controller to the water tank.
-The water contained inside it is then heated up and available to use in the household.
+The water contained inside the solar water heating system is then heated up and available to use in the household.
 You then reduce your energy consumption as you only use the water heated by the energy of the sun.

 What Are the Benefits of Installing Solar Water Heating Systems?